Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Show description

-"Beau" came to DunRoamin' on June 19, 2022 from the Somerville, NB area where he had been hanging around for a few seasons, but no one could take him in.
-Recently he had been observed to have what appeared to be injuries on his face.
+Beau came to DunRoamin' on June 19, 2022 from the Somerville, NB area where he had been hanging around for a few seasons, but no one could take him in.
+Recently he had been observed to have what appeared to be injuries to his face.

 Beau was accepted by DunRoamin' and immediately examined by his new vet friend who observed an infected injury to his right cheek and several smaller wounds on his feet, one of which was an exposed ligament.
 These wounds were most probably the result of an attack by another animal while he was trying to survive on his own.
 Beau is estimated to have been born about June 19, 2018, so was about four years old when he arrived at DunRoamin'.